10 Best Lord of the Rings Board Games 2024

 But there are several unique elements:

-• The Fellowship track marks how far the Fellowship is on its journey and its corruption level.
-It’s a hidden movement mini-game in itself, with the Fellowship trying to sneak into Mordor, while the dark player tries to locate them and cause corruption.
+• The Fellowship track marks how far it is on its journey and also its corruption level.
+This aspect is a hidden movement mini-game, with the Fellowship trying to sneak into Mordor, while the dark player tries to locate them and cause corruption.
 The composition of the Fellowship also changes as certain milestones are reached, parallel to the story.

 The game requires you to balance your resources.
 As Free People, you will juggle between planning an effective Fellowship’s route to Mordor and allocating forces to distract the enemy.

-Shadow Armies, on the other hand, are much stronger military speaking, but they must divert a certain number of Nazguls to prevent the Fellowship in its task.
+Shadow Armies, on the other hand, are much stronger military speaking, but they must divert a certain number of Nazguls to prevent the Fellowship from its task.
 Which hampers their armies.

 Best Lord of the Rings Board Games War of the Ring 2